groue/GRMustache/README.md

 	// A lambda which renders its section without any special effect:
 	GRMustacheLambda lambda = GRMustacheLambdaMake(^(GRMustacheRenderer renderer,
-	                                                 GRMustacheContext *context,
+	                                                 id context,
 	                                                 NSString *templateString) {
 	    return renderer(context);
 	});

 - `renderer` is a block which renders the inner section with its argument as a context.
-- `context` is the current context object.
+- `context` is the current rendering context.
 - `templateString` contains the litteral inner section, unrendered : `{{tags}}` will not have been expanded.

 You may, for instance, implement caching:

 	__block NSString *cache = nil;
 	GRMustacheLambda cacheLambda = GRMustacheLambdaMake(^(GRMustacheRenderer renderer,
-	                                                      GRMustacheContext *context,
+	                                                      id context,
 	                                                      NSString *templateString) {
 	  if (cache == nil) { cache = renderer(context); }
 	  return cache;